curlytatertot/hockeypuck/logginginto_lightkeeper_md.md

 ### Multiple Google Logins
-#### For those who have other gmail accounts, Google allows for multiple logins &#151; including a mix of personal, organizational, and business accounts.
+#### For those with other gmail accounts, Google allows for multiple logins &#151; including a mix of personal, organizational, and business accounts.

 #### For those who have other gmail accounts, Google allows for multiple logins &#151; including a mix of personal, organizational, and business accounts.
 ||**To set up multiple Google/Gmail logins**|